 However, a code freeze isn’t always a foolproof solution.
 You should consider a few things before implementing this for your site:

 - Code freezes can sometimes lead to incomplete or poorly written code when trying to finish projects by the deadline.

-- Finally, code freezes can prevent teams from working on low risk projects that might have huge upside.
+- Finally, code freezes can prevent teams from working on low-risk projects that might have huge upsides.

 2. Complete high-impact projects before freezing your site.

 A code freeze is no good if you’re capturing a subpar website performance.
 You want your website to be as optimized as possible before freezing it, especially if you’re heading into the busiest time of the year.

 Any high-priority optimization projects in your backlog should be implemented before your freeze period, with one caveat:

 Make sure that you can actually complete those optimizations with the care and detail they require.
 Otherwise, you could be harming your user experience and/or introducing even bigger site issues with even less time to fix them.

 Generally speaking, here are the areas of biggest opportunity: